 The Rare Disease Patient and Ethics Council (RD-PEC) examines ethical, social and participatory questions linked to research taking place in the context of RD-Connect, NeurOmics and EURenOmics.
-Anyone working on these projects, or with an interest the work, can ask us a question.
+Anyone working on these projects, or interested in their work, can ask us a question.

 How it works

-The RD-PEC responds to any question about ethics, social issues and patient participation related to the work of the three projects mentioned.
+The RD-PEC responds to any question about ethics, social issues and patient participation related to the work of RD-Connect, NeurOmics and EURenOmics.
 Anyone with an interest in the work can pose a question to the RD-PEC.
 The question and our answer will be made publicly available.
-Click on ‘Ask A Question’ above.
 Your identity and personal details will remain confidential.

-The RD-PEC is a voluntary, multidisciplinary group comprised of patients, parents, representatives of patients’ organisations, clinicians, legal academics, sociologists, scientists and ethicists.
-The RD-PEC works in a collegiate, collaborative and inclusive manner to provide ethical, social and participatory guidance and balanced opinion, in order to enhance the excellence that RD-Connect, NeurOmics and EURenOmics aspire to.
+RD-PEC is a voluntary, multidisciplinary group comprised of patients, parents, representatives of patients’ organisations, clinicians, legal academics, sociologists, scientists and ethicists.
+Their work has a collegiate, collaborative and inclusive character.
+The group provides balanced opinion as well as ethical, social and participatory guidance to enhance the excellence that RD-Connect, NeurOmics and EURenOmics aspire to.

 - EURenOmics aims to develop novel tools that will allow to make more accurate diagnoses, predict the disease course and the efficacy of available treatments for rare kidney diseases.